Supervisory Controller Synthesis for Non-terminating Processes is an Obliging Game: Preliminaries

 We call a finite state machine equipped with a Büchi, Rabin or Streett acceptance condition a Büchi, Rabin or Streett automaton, respectively.
 We collect all infinite strings (resp.\ paths) satisfying the specified acceptance condition $\Fc$ over $\Aut$, in the accepted language $\Lomega(\Aut,\Fc)\subseteq\Sigma^\omega$ (resp.\ in the set $\Pomega(\Aut,\Fc)\subseteq \q_0\Q^\omega$).
-We remark that \emph{deterministic} Rabin and Streett automata as well as \emph{non-deterministic} Büchi automata can realize any $\omega$-regular language $\Lomega\subseteq\Sigma^\omega$.
-This is not true for \emph{deterministic} Büchi automata which are less expressive.
+An $\omega$-language $\mathcal L$ is called \emph{regular} iff it is accepted by a \emph{non-deterministic} Büchi automaton.
+We remark that \emph{deterministic} Rabin and \emph{deterministic} Streett automata also accept precisely the set of $\omega$-regular languages.
+However, this is not true for \emph{deterministic} Büchi automata which are less expressive.